 - Place ingredients in order listed into bread machine pan saving ¼ cup of liquid.
 Select dough cycle.
 After about 5 minutes, lift the lid as machine continues to knead and add water 1 tablespoon at a time, as necessary, until dough forms into a ball but remains tacky.
 When cycle is completed and dough has risen, remove from bread pan.

-- Roll dough out to square approximately ½ inch thick.
-Use a pizza cutter or large sharp knife to cut strips ¾-inch wide.
+- Divide dough in half and shape into two balls.
+Roll out each ball into a 7 x 9-inch rectangle.
+Use a pizza cutter or large sharp knife to cut each rectangle into 8 strips.
+See picture above.
 Twist each strip to disguise imperfections and place side-by-side on greased baking sheet or one covered with baking paper or silicone mat.
 Allow to rise until almost double.